jedrzej/withable/README.md

 ## Additional configuration

+If you are using `with` request parameter for other purpose, you can change the name of the parameter that will be interpreted as a list of relations to load by setting a `$withParameterName` property in your model, e.g.:

+    protected $withParameterName = 'relations';

-If you are using `with` request parameter for other purpose or you need to execute additional logic to define a list of relations to load (e.g. permission checking), you can implement `getWithRelationsList()` method in your model and make that return list of relations:
+If you need to execute additional logic to define a list of relations to load (e.g. permission checking), you can implement `getWithRelationsList()` method in your model and make that return list of relations:

     public function getWithRelationsList() {
       return Input::get('relations');